SOC-Monkey/phantom-operator/detections/detection_03_schtasks.md

 ### Mitigations and Tuning

 - Whitelist known automation users/hosts
-- Correlate with asset inventory (i.e Administrative hosts vs user enpoints)
+- Correlate with asset inventory (i.e Administrative hosts vs user endpoints)
-- Supress tasks created by approved groups using `ParentImage` and `User` fields
+- Suppress tasks created by approved groups using `ParentImage` and `User` fields
 - Add rarity checks (Treat hosts/users who never create tasks aa higher priority)

-# Playbook
+# Quick Playbook

-On detection:
+On Detection:

 1. Look up the `User` and `ParentImage`.
 If the user is non-admin and the ParentImage is a Living of the Land (LotL) Binary such as explorer.exe or powershell -> Escalate.
 2. Pull the created task's command from the `CommandLine` field